Gahill1826/Laboratory-of-Neuroimaging/README.md

 -Visualization Archive contains a 3D brain atlases.

 LONI Software:
-Biomedical imaging includes a diverse array of modeling, analysis, and visualization software.
+Biomedical imaging includes a diverse array of computational modeling algorithms, visualization software tools for comprehensive and quantitative mapping of the brain.
+Includes software for following:
+-Visualization
+-Data Management
+-Surface Modeling
+-Shape Analysis
+-Image Processing
+-Pre-processing
+-Registration
+-Segmentation
+-Statistical Analysis

 LONI Pipeline:
 Is a graphical framework for development, maintain, and dissemination of neuroimaging data analysis protocols.
 The pipeline environment offers a scalable infrastructure for graphical integration of diverse, complex, and heterogeneous software.
 Modules and processing workflows, includes segmentation, shap analysis, and cortical thickness workflows.